 Fresh Hope for Mental Health Groups are our ongoing mental health support groups for young adults and adults who have a mental health diagnosis along with those who love them.
-The groups are faith-based and four on the Fresh Hope tenets.
+The groups are faith-based and built on the Fresh Hope tenets.
 The groups are sponsored by local churches and ministries.
 Plus, there are online groups that meet that are sponsored by the Fresh Hope International Office.
 Facilitators are trained and receive ongoing support from the International Fresh Hope Office.

-Within the Fresh Hope groups for Mental Health, we also have categories such as Fresh Hope for Pastors, meetings for women or men only, for singles, and soon we will be starting a group called Refocusing Widows.
+Within the Fresh Hope groups for Mental Health, we also have categories such as Fresh Hope for Pastors, meetings for women or men only, for singles, for widows: Refocusing Widows.